 2. One Layer is Best!

 Multiple layers of tulle can be hard to toss.
-It is best to have one long layer, to get that perfect smooth, clean toss.
+It is best to have one long layer, to get that perfectly smooth, clean toss.

 3. Off-White is Best